coreyjay98/reactCodeTestBT/README.md

 Simply clone the Repo and run the command `npx serve`, then go to whatever localhost port the serve package gives you and view the app there!

+It must be hosted off the localhost otherwise the API will not allow you to make calls and the app will not be functional.

 ### Usage

 I have included a short gif showing the usage of the app once it is on your localhost, also showcasing the mobile responsiveness in the CSS -